 Information from the pharmaceutical industry is usually readily available through all channels of communication: verbal, written and computerized.
 Industry promotion budgets are large and the information produced is invariably attractive and easy to digest.
 However, commercial sources of information often emphasize only the positive aspects of products and overlook or give little coverage to the negative aspects.
 This should be no surprise, as the primary goal of the information is to promote a particular product.
-Commercial information is often tailored to the prescriber's specific situation: information on an antinauseant given to a general practitioner in rural practice.
+Commercial information is often tailored to the prescriber's specific situation: information on an antinauseant given to a gynaecologist in a university hospital may differ from that given to a general practitioner in rural practice.